pingcap/docs-dm/en/task-configuration-guide.md

 ## ********* Basic configuration *********
 name: test                      # The name of the task.
 Should be globally unique.
-shard-mode: "pessimistic"       # This needs to be configured if it is a shard merge task.
-The "pessimistic" mode is used by default.
-After understanding the principles and restrictions of the "optimistic" mode, you can set to the "optimistic" mode.
+shard-mode: "pessimistic"       # The shard-mode must be configured for a shard merge task.
+By default, use the "pessimistic" mode.
+After getting a deep understanding of the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 task-mode: all                  # The task mode.
-Can be set to `full`(only migrates full data)/`incremental`(replicates binlog synchronously)/`all` (replicates both full and incremental binlog).
+Can be set to `full`(only migrates full data)/`incremental`(replicates binlog synchronously)/`all` (replicates both full and incremental binlogs).

 ## ******** Data source configuration **********
 mysql-instances:
   - source-id: "mysql-replica-01"                   # Migrate data from the data source whose `source-id` is `mysql-replica-01`.
-    block-allow-list:  "bw-rule-1"                  # The name of the block allow list rule.
+    block-allow-list:  "bw-rule-1"                  # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
-    filter-rules: ["filter-rule-1"]                 # The name of the rule that filters out specific binlog events of the data source.
+    filter-rules: ["filter-rule-1"]                 # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
     route-rules: ["route-rule-1", "route-rule-2"]   # The name of the routing mapping rule.
 You can configure multiple rules here.
   - source-id: "mysql-replica-02"                   # Migrate data from the data source whose `source-id` is `mysql-replica-02`.
-    block-allow-list:  "bw-rule-2"                  # The name of the block allow list rule.
+    block-allow-list:  "bw-rule-2"                  # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
-    filter-rules: ["filter-rule-2"]                 # The name of the rule that filters out specific binlog events of the data source.
+    filter-rules: ["filter-rule-2"]                 # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
     route-rules: ["route-rule-2"]                   # The name of the routing mapping rule.
 You can configure multiple rules here.

 ## ******** Downstream TiDB instance configuration **********